Army Ranger: Job Description, Salary and Outlook

 In addition to basic pay, Army Rangers receive health care, free housing, and food allowances.
 Some Rangers also earn special supplements based on their skills.

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities in the military would remain strong from 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities in the military would remain strong from 2012 through 2022 (www.bls.gov).
 However, the BLS notes, political events affect the demand for recruits, so employment could vary.

 Related to Army Ranger: Job Description, Salary and Outlook